mirkosignorelli/Teaching/OidS/README.md

-# Datasets for Onderwerpen in de Statistiek: module on Longitudinal Data Analysis
+# Datasets for Onderwerpen in de Statistiek: module on Longitudinal Data Analysis (2025)

-This repository lists the datasets used during the short course on **Longitudinal Data Analysis** that I teach as part of **Onderwerpen in de Statistiek** (bachelor programme in Mathematics).
+This repository lists the datasets used during the short course on **Longitudinal Data Analysis** that I taught as part of **Onderwerpen in de Statistiek** (bachelor programme in Mathematics).
 The course material is available through Brightspace.

 ## Lecture 1